Best time to go: 11/15 - 03/01

 The most popular Maryland rink is the Silver Spring Ice Rink at Veterans Plaza in downtown Silver Spring.
 With jumbotrons around and a light-show roof above, it feels a bit like skating through Times Square.

 Our top indoor option, Capitals Iceplex is an excellent place to improve your triple axel in the offseason.
-As the name implies, this is also the official training rink of the Washington Capitals, so you’ll want to check the website for open skate times before heading out to Ballston Quarter.
+As the name implies, this is also the official training rink of the Washington Capitals, so you’ll want to check first and register for an open skate time.
 Generally, though, you can skate around lunch and dinner time on Saturdays and mid-afternoon on Sundays.
 The Capitals Iceplex is also accessible, with ample and cheap parking in the public garage under the rink and a short walk to Ballston Metro Station.

 The most famous rink in DC, of course, is the Sculpture Garden Rink at the National Gallery of Art.
 This is DC’s Rock Center, surrounded by iconic neo-classical grandeur and art.
 The rink is kid-friendly and a great place for people just learning to stand up on the ice.
-Price per person, including skates, is $12 – $13.
+Price per person, including skates, is $12 – $13, and that buys you two hours on the rink (minus Zamboni time).
+Be sure to spend a moment among the sculptures, and head into the Pavillion Cafe for a cup of hot chocolate afterwards.

 Hours at the Sculpture Garden rink are: